-This bill proposes several updates to the Arizona Revised Statutes concerning public retirement systems.
-It introduces new provisions for elected officials and judicial officers who are elected or appointed on or after July 1, 2026, allowing them to make an irrevocable election to participate either in the Arizona State Retirement System (ASRS) or in the elected officials' defined contribution retirement system.
-The bill also clarifies definitions for "elected official" and "judicial officer or clerk," and establishes a timeline for making these elections, which must be completed within ninety days of their election or appointment.
+This bill proposes several updates to the Arizona Revised Statutes regarding public retirement systems.
+It introduces new provisions for judicial officers, clerks, and elected officials who are elected or appointed on or after July 1, 2026, allowing them to make an irrevocable election to participate either in the Arizona State Retirement System (ASRS) or in the elected officials' defined contribution retirement system.
+The bill also specifies that if no election is made within ninety days of their election or appointment, the individual will be deemed to have elected to participate solely in ASRS.
+Additionally, it clarifies definitions for "elected official" and "judicial officer or clerk" and includes a new section that outlines the contribution percentages to the state general fund and the elected officials' retirement plan fund.

 Statutes affected: Introduced Version: 12-284.03, 38-727, 38-728, 38-810, 38-831, 12-284, 41-2402, 36-3002, 8-550.01, 12-305, 12-135, 38-802, 12-113, 8-135, 12-116, 15-1628, 15-1451, 38-804, 38-743, 38-744, 12-119.01, 12-120.31, 22-281, 41-178, 38-797.05, 38-833, 38-737, 38-803.01, 2011-2012, 2012-2013, 2013-2014, 2042-2043, 35-190